 - Bank of America Unlimited Cash Rewards Secured Card: You may want to consider getting this no-annual-fee secured card if you wish to build your credit and earn 1.5% cash back on all purchases.

 - Business Advantage Unlimited Cash Rewards Card: This business card with 1.5% cash back on all purchases may work well for business owners looking for a straightforward, no-annual-fee option.

-The Best Bank of America Credit Cards for April 2022
+The Best Bank of America Credit Cards in 2023